 After doing her PDC and Advanced PDC training at The Resilience Hub in Portland, Maine, Rachel Lyn co- facilitated PDCs, performed site consults, collaborated on several design projects and helped grow the organization.
 She also worked as a Social Permaculture Designer and Educator, specializing in large event planning and facilitation.
-In this capacity, she supported many community projects including: The Transition New England Gathering, The Art of Participatory Leadership Training, The The Northeast Permaculture Convergence.
+In this capacity, she supported many community projects including: the Transition New England Gathering, the Art of Participatory Leadership Training, and the Northeast Permaculture Convergence.
 She also assisted in the formation of the Portland Tool Library and the Greater Portland Community Land Trust, and coordinated countess events from skill-shares to festivals, to community conversations.

 She currently co-creates the Cooperative Design Lab program, a one-of-a-kind leadership development course for community organizers bases on social permaculture, and is co-designing a Social Permaculture course.
-Rachyl Lyn also offers talks, skill-shares and site walks on a limited basis and serves on her local planning board.
-Her permaculture presence online can be found at www.RoyalRiverPermaculture.com
+Rachel Lyn also offers talks, skill-shares and site walks on a limited basis and serves on her local planning board.
+Her permaculture presence online can be found at Royal River Permaculture.

 Scott Vlaun, Co-Facilitator

-Scott has written and photographed for publications including Mother Earth News and currently is a regular contributor to West Coast Maine and reviews permaculture related books for the Maine Organic Farmers and Gardeners Association.
+Scott has written and photographed for publications including Mother Earth News and currently is a regular contributor to West Coast Maine and reviews permaculture related books for the Maine Organic Farmers & Gardeners Association.
 Scott teaches widely on permaculture, seed saving, and food system dynamics.
-He was recently a guest instructor at the Whole Systems Design PDC in Vermont, and at Post Carbon Designs’ Permaculture in Practice course.
+He was recently a guest instructor at the Whole Systems Design PDC in Vermont, at Post Carbon Designs’ Permaculture in Practice course, and at the Maharishi University pf Management in Fairfield, Iowa.
 He regularly teaches permaculture classes ranging from short introductions to local school groups, to multi-day intensives for adults.
 He has presented “Seed People, A Journey into the Organic Seed Movement,” an original slide show and lecture, at the Organic Seed Growers Conference, Restoring Our Seed, the Pennsylvania Association of Sustainable Agriculture Annual Conference and the Maine Farmer to Farmer Conference.